Dja-ni72/Dja-ni72/README.md

 ⛰️Discovering new places with different cultures and meeting new people is a thrill!⛰️

-- 🔭 I’m currently working on Node JS
+- 🔭 I’m currently working on Node JS & APEX
 - 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on new business ideas
 - 💬 Ask me about tech solution 👩🏻‍💻 traveling ✈️ food 🍔